Glossary

 Team

 A list of Members from an Organization.
-Convenient for adding or requesting access for groups of people to Rooms.
+Convenient for adding or requesting access for groups of people to Enclaves.

 Tool

-A service (web application, API service, ...) that is hosted in a Room.
+A service (web application, API service, ...) that is hosted in an Enclave.
 Examples include the File Vault and Secrets Vault but also includes the video recording and auditing services.

 Users